 3. Everybody talks with their hands

 Something I have noticed I do more often than ever before.
 I wave my hands around while I talk like a native which leads me to Italian Hand Gestures 101.

-4. When speaking their are two volumes, loud and louder
+4. When speaking there are two volumes, loud and louder

 5. Eating take away pizza is against the rules